TAKE SAFESPORT TRAINING

 US Sailing is committed to fostering a fun, healthy, and safe environment for all sailor athletes.

 We recognize the safety of athletes depends on all those involved in the sport.
 US Sailing takes seriously its responsibility to help raise awareness about misconduct in sport, promote open dialogue, and provide resources to our individual members, member organizations, athletes, coaches, parents, and volunteers.

 We are more active than ever in preserving the integrity of sport safety.
 US Sailing’s partnership with the U.S. Center for SafeSport reinforces our commitment to creating a safe and positive environment free from abuse and misconduct.
 US Sailing has a ZERO TOLERANCE policy for abuse and misconduct.
 This includes not only on-water safety, but also safety ashore in any part of US Sailing’s programs.

 - US Sailing maintains a list of Sanctioned Individuals and Athletes on the web.

-SafeSport training is a free three-chapter online course that provides education on the following:
+SafeSport training is a free online course that provides education on:

 - Emotional and Physical Misconduct

 - Mandatory Reporting (Understanding Your Responsibilities)

-By being better educated and more aware of the various types of misconduct and how to recognize them, each of us can make our sport of sailing safer and help end abuse in sport.
+By being better educated and more aware of the various types of misconduct and how to recognize them, each of us can make our sport safer and help end abuse in sport.